Rai stones: Native manufacture

 Rai stone production was well developed by the 19th century.
 Expeditions to Palau, consisting of tens of young men authorized or commanded by a village chief, would last up to several years and could result in the death of members at the quarries or during the sea voyage.
 According to some accounts, on their return, the largest stones and 2/5 of the smaller ones were handed over to the chief, and the men were rewarded with baskets of taro.

 Palau lies 400 km west of Yap on a straight line.
 According to later oral accounts from Yap and Palau, the Yapese first mined on the small island of Magaragár (Ngaragasemiěg), because they were afraid to land on the larger nearby island of Peleliu.
 Eventually the Palau natives gave the Yapese permission to quarry, in exchange for heavy labor and a few other items they brought from Yap.
-A report from 1903 claims that a large paved road in the island of Koror was built by the Yapese.
+A report from 1903 claims that a large paved road on the island of Koror was built by the Yapese.

 In the quarries, the stones were cut out from the wall deposits of calcite as rough upright disks.
 It seems that they were then propped up against natural or artificial walls for shaping, finishing and polishing.
 The rough work appears to have been done with pickaxes or adzes, with blades 1 to 3 cm wide, made of stone or of the shell of large clams such as Tridacna.
 According to oral traditions, the central hole was made with a coral reef stone used as a "fire drill", presumably a large bow drill.
 (While the clam shells and coral are made of calcium carbonate too, they consist of the aragonite form, which is harder than the stone's calcite (3.5–4.0 and 3.0 in the Mohs hardness scale, respectively).